hashgraph/solo/docs/design/architecture/system/data_layer_architecture.md

 ## Configuration

-### Standards
+### General Standards

 Solo uses a hierarchical configuration system to manage configuration values.
 Configuration values can be set in multiple places, and Solo follows a specific order of precedence to determine the effective value.

 Configuration values can be set in the following places:

 * Default Values (constants)
 * Environment Variables